Founded in 2011 by filmmaker Daniel Harding, 23½ Films is an independent UK production company striving to make unique content and original stories

 DINNER WITH MUM

-A mum repeatedly attempts to have dinner with her daughter, but time quickly gets from them
+A mum repeatedly attempts to have dinner with her daughter, but time quickly runs away from them both

 Dinner With Mum is a short film written & directed by Daniel Harding and released online in 2020.
 The film stars Meryl Griffiths as Mum and Lucy-Jane Quinlan as Ruby, as well as, Dorothea Jones, Sam Alan and Neil James.
 It features an original score by Peter Davison, and Make-up & Hair Design by Brittany Jamison-Lackey.